Trinidad, Paraguay

 Trinidad (Spanish for Trinity) is a district in the Itapúa Department of Paraguay.
 It is well known for its Jesuit Mission, La Misión de la Santísima Trinidad de Paraná.
 In 1993, the mission was declared a UNESCO World Heritage Site, and is open to visitation by tourists.

-Location
+Geography

 Trinidad is located on Ruta 6ta, 30 kilometers north of the department's capital, Encarnación.
 It is surrounded by the following districts: